 A.D.
 Gallery, University of NC at Pembroke, 1 University Dr, Pembroke.
-Through Apr.
-7 - "Spring Student Exhibition Series".
-Apr.
-18 - June 3 - "Gayleen Aiken's Rambilli Cousins".
-A reception will be held on Apr.
-20. from 3-4:30pm.
+Through June 3 "Gayleen Aiken's Rambilli Cousins".
 Ongoing - The A.D.
 Gallery is sponsored by the Art Department of the University of North Carolina at Pembroke.
 Serving the university and local community, the gallery provides a venue for student and faculty work, as well as that of local, regional, national and international artists.
 The gallery helps fulfill the department's goal of providing outstanding educational opportunities for its students by bringing quality visual arts to the university and the community at large.
 Hours: Mon.-Thur., 9am-5pm; Fri., 9am-3pm and Wed. evenings, 5-8pm.
-Contact: Dr. Nancy Palm at 910/775-4264 or e-mail to (nancy.palm@uncp.edu).
+Contact: Dr. Nancy Palm at 910/775-4264 or e-mail to (nancy. palm@uncp.edu).